Skip to main content

 }

-One of the neat features of a MarkLogic database is that you can load JSON, XML, and text documents along with binary documents (as well as RDF triples) into the database, with no extra effort.
-That's right, you can insert a binary document with the same few lines that you use to insert a JSON document.
-The Node.js script loads binary documents into the database along with the JSON documents.
-And let me reiterate that we don't need to create a base64 encoded binary buffer.
+One of MarkLogic’s neat tricks: you can load JSON, XML, text, and binary documents (plus RDF triples) into the same database with no extra effort.
+The same few lines that insert a JSON document can insert a binary one.
+The Node.js script loads both.
+And no, we don’t need to create a base64 encoded binary buffer.

-The final piece for the database part is to set up an appropriate geospatial index.
-MarkLogic comes with a GUI administration interface, which makes adding indexes fairly effortless.
-(By the way, you can also add indexes using REST API calls, if you're into that sort of thing).
-The type of geospatial index to select depends on how the geospatial data is represented in the dataset.
-If you look at the example document structure above, you see that the latitude/longitude pair belongs to an array called 'coordinates' which is a property of the 'location' object.
-This structure means that the index should be a geospatial element child index.
-Here's a screenshot to see how I have set this up inside the MarkLogic Admin interface:
+The last piece on the database side is setting up a geospatial index.
+MarkLogic ships with a GUI administration interface that makes adding indexes painless (you can also add them via REST API calls, if that’s your preference).
+The index type depends on how the geospatial data sits in your dataset.
+Looking at our document structure, the latitude/longitude pair lives in an array called ‘coordinates’, which is a property of the ‘location’ object.
+That means we need a geospatial element child index.
+Here’s how I set it up in the MarkLogic Admin interface:

 • Accept a file or a folder as a first argument